jump-dev/MathOptInterface.jl/docs/src/tutorials/latency.md

 !!! tip
     This is a slightly simplified explanation.
-Read the [precompilation tutorial](https://julialang.org/blog/2021/01/precompile_tutorial/) for a more in-depth discusison on back-edges.
+Read the [precompilation tutorial](https://julialang.org/blog/2021/01/precompile_tutorial/) for a more in-depth discussion on back-edges.

 Unfortunately, the design of MOI means that this is a frequent occurence!
 We have a bunch of types in `MOI.Utilities` that wrap types defined in external